SherineAwad/magnifier/README.md

 Magnifier
 ============================================================

-Magnifier is a snakemake  pipeline thathelp magnifies what are in your sample, check GC bias, coverage, etc. More ways of invetigating your samples will be included as we go.
+Magnifier is a snakemake  pipeline that help magnifies what's in your sample, check GC bias, coverage, etc. More ways of investigating your samples will be included as we go.

-It takes sam file as input.
+Magnifier takes sam file(s) as input.
 Update config files for different with you samples names and other parameters.

     snakemake -jn